Quantum Impurity Models coupled to Markovian and Non Markovian Baths: Case study: spin-less fermionic impurity

 \subsection{Results}

 We start analyzing the spectral properties of the propagator $\mcV (t)$, which have been discussed generically in the previous section, and are reported in figure \ref{fig:eigOfV}.
-In particular we plot the time dependence of the eigevalues, both in the purely Markovian case (dashed lines) as well in presence of both kind of dissipations.
-We notice that in both cases there is an eigenvalue which remains equal to one, while the others decay to zero at long times.
-However the nature of this decay is rather different in the two cases, showing a much faster dynamics and long time oscillations in the non-Markovian case as opposed to a pure exponential decay in the Markovian one.
+In \cmm{the main panel} we plot the time dependence of the \cmm{absolute value of the} eigenvalues of $\mcV (t)$, both in the purely Markovian case (dashed lines) as well in presence of both kind of dissipations.
+In both cases there is an eigenvalue which remains equal to one, while the others decay to zero at long times, as pointed out in section \ref{subsec:propNCA}.
+However the nature of this decay is rather different in the two cases, showing a faster dynamics and long time oscillations in the non-Markovian case as opposed to a pure exponential decay in the Markovian one. \cmm{The inset of figure \ref{fig:eigOfV} shows instead that all the right eigenstates of $\mcV (t)$ with different-from-one eigenvalues are traceless, while the right eigenstate with eigenvalue one has a finite trace (that we could normalize to one at every time).}